Las Vegas Stadium to boost Nevada’s economy, says Moody’s

 The report also praises the finances of Clark County government, which provides services to about one-third of Nevada’s population.

 The county has maintained its credit rating, Aa2 stable, even after issuing some $850 million in bonds for the stadium and convention center expansion this year.
-The county plans to issue another $900 million in bonds within the next two years, according to the report.
+The county plans to issue an additional $900 million in bonds within the next two years, according to the report.

 But the county’s unfunded pension liability continues to grow.
 A Moody’s spokesman said that as of fiscal year 2016 the county’s unfunded pension liability was $5.8 billion.